-The recommended garage placement is at the rear of the historic house.
-Placing the garage at the rear of the property, where it is secondary to the house but visible from the street, is acceptable as this placement follows historic norms of garage placement from the early-twentieth century.
-It is not recommended that garages be placed near the front of the house in a $highly\ visible\ location\ as\ the\ garage\ then\ detracts\ from\ the\ primacy\ of\ the\ historic\ house.$
+The recommended garage placement is at the rear of the property, where it is secondary to the house and may be visible from the street, as this placement follows historic norms of garage placement from the early-twentieth century.
+It is acceptable to attach the garage to the rear of the historic house.
+It is not recommended that the garage be placed near the front of the house in a highly visible location as the garage then detracts from the primacy of the historic house.